Kinsale Capital Group, Inc. research snapshot

 KNSL AI Trading Strategy Framework

 This KNSL AI trading strategy is a rules-based research framework, not individualized advice.
-Because Kinsale combines a cyclical underwriting business with a premium valuation relative to book, a trader should pair chart confirmation with pricing, loss, reserve, and book-value data.
+Because Kinsale combines a cyclically softening underwriting market with a premium valuation relative to book, a trader should pair chart confirmation with pricing, loss, reserve, premium, and book-value data.

 Trend-following setup

-Treat a sustained close above the $370 to $380 resistance zone, with volume above the recent average and stable underwriting metrics, as stronger evidence that the long-term trend is improving.
+Treat a sustained close above the $363 to $379 resistance zone, with volume above the recent average and stable or improving underwriting metrics, as stronger evidence that the long-term trend is turning up.

 Mean-reversion setup

-If KNSL pulls back toward $314 to $320 without a thesis break, compare price stabilization with the latest combined ratio, net written premium growth, reserve development, and book value per share.
+If KNSL pulls back toward $325 to $335 without a thesis break, compare price stabilization with the latest combined ratio, premium growth excluding Commercial Property, reserve development, and book value per share.

 Risk control: do not average down solely because Kinsale has a strong history.
-A deterioration in loss trends or reserve adequacy can matter more than a lower share price.
+A continued decline in E&S pricing or adverse loss trends can matter more than a lower share price.

 Fundamental monitor

-Track quarterly gross and net written premiums, commercial property trends, combined ratio, catastrophe losses, reserve development, investment income, book value per share, and the CEO transition.
+Track quarterly gross and net written premiums, the Commercial Property Division trend, combined ratio, catastrophe losses, reserve development, investment income, book value per share, and the share buyback pace.

-Risk control: reduce conviction if premium growth slows while the combined ratio rises, book value stops compounding, or the stock continues to trade at a premium without matching returns.
+Risk control: reduce conviction if premium declines broaden while the combined ratio rises, book value stops compounding, or the stock continues to trade at a premium without matching returns.

 Investment research summary